Click on the question to go to the answer.

 How often will the exams be administered?

-The exams will be administered three times a year.
+The exams will be administered twice per year.
 Please consult the schedule for future testing dates.

 Where will the exams be administered?